Advertisement

 James and Kimberley chose to tell their children about his diagnosis in an open, age-appropriate way.
 He explained that children sense emotional shifts, so honesty helped them understand what was happening.

-Does James Van Der Beek still work?
+Was James Van Der Beek still working?

 However, the work he is most known for is as Dawson Leery on Dawson’s Creek from 1998 to 2003 alongside Michelle Williams, Joshua Jackson, and Katie Holmes.